“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Which Oils are Pet-Safe?

-To get you started on your natural wellness journey, we’ve compiled a list of dog-safe essential oils.
+To get you started on your natural wellness journey, we’ve compiled a list of dog-safe essential oils below.
 Though these essential oils are safe for pets, we still recommend checking with a vet before starting your dog on an essential oil routine.

 Infographic courtesy of FragranceX.com